AndyCYao/personal_webpage/content/courses/cmpt383.md

 Go didn't add `destructors`, instead, the `defer` keyword allows statements to run after function ends, effectively Go programmers adds `deferobject.close()`

---

-Go does not have inheritence, instead, it has concept of embed. so if structA  has structB inside, and structC.
+Go does not have inheritence, instead, it has a concept of embed. so if structA  has structB inside, and structC.
 StructA is of a separate type than structB and structC.

 need to understand how Go methods and functions interact with __method sets__

 in __Go__, some key words are bound at language design time, and  can't be unbound, like __For loop__

-There are two binding time
+---

 __Compile Time Binding (Static Binding)__ vs __Runtime Binding (Dynamic Binding)__